Timeline of Accomplishments

 Brian Ladle, M.D., Ph.D., is Assistant Professor of Oncology and Pediatrics at the Johns Hopkins Kimmel Cancer Center.
 The SAA grant provides an opportunity for Dr. Ladle and his team to investigate the immunology and translational applications of cryotherapy and intratumoral STING agonist therapy in canine osteosarcoma – which many consider an optimal pre-clinical model for pediatric osteosarcoma.
 The study will compare the impact of MRI-guided cryoablation of canine OSA tumors alone, CT-guided intratumoral STING agonist injection alone, and the combination therapy of both, which will couple the immune activating capabilities of both modalities.
 Rigorous immune analysis and clinical outcome measures will direct the next steps toward a human clinical trial.

-Work also continues this year by three Kimmel Cancer Center physician scientists on grants funded by the 2018 Swim Across America.
-Dung Le, whose seminal research has earned worldwide attention, has designed additional innovative studies in pancreatic cancer for 2020, thanks to SAA funding since 2014.
-Kellie Smith and Franck Housseau are continuing their immunotherapy research in lung cancer and colon cancer, respectively, in 2020.
-Kellie and Franck are in the second year of two-year funding grants.
+Work also continued this year by three Kimmel Cancer Center physician scientists on grants funded by the 2018 Swim Across America.
+Dung Le, whose seminal research has earned worldwide attention, has designed additional innovative studies in pancreatic cancer, thanks to SAA funding since 2014.
+Kellie Smith and Franck Housseau are finishing up their immunotherapy research in lung cancer and colon cancer, respectively, in 2021.